-A forum software’s learning curve can take anywhere from days to weeks or even months to find out all the features.
+A forum software’s learning curve can take anywhere from days to weeks or even months to discover all the features.

 Also, there are both paid and free forum scripts.
 If you don’t have the funds to order a paid license, I suggest you start using a free forum script like MyBB or phpBB.
 It doesn’t have as many inbuilt functions as paid ones and may need more hours to set up and install everything, but it saves you some money initially, and you can use the funds for marketing and promotion.

 3.4.1 Invision Power Suite (PAID: $175 self-hosted or from $30 monthly)

 Invision Power Suite offers, as the name implies, a suite of applications for your community: Forums (Board), Commerce, Pages, Downloads, Calendars, Gallery and Blogs.
 This premium forum software offers comprehensive community features.
 So users can discuss effortlessly and encourage them to return to your site again.
 It also allows users to share and promote content from your website.

-I work with Invision Community for over ten years and launched several communities.
-I’m thrilled with it as I already know how to set up things and what add-ons I need for specific tasks.
+I work with Invision Community for over ten years and have launched several communities.
+I’m thrilled with it as I already know how to set up things and add-ons I need for specific tasks.
 Currently, the Invision community is at version 4, and it is stable, powering communities with millions of users and posts.

 I like that it is updated almost monthly with new features and has an anti-spam module that’s priceless.
 That’s because it keeps your forum almost clean of spam.